Center for Excellence in Teaching and Learning

 Welcome to the Merrimack College Center for Excellence in Teaching and Learning (CETL)!

-The CETL is a new resource launching in winter 2014, designed to serve the Merrimack community through support for innovation and excellence in teaching and learning.
+The CETL is designed to serve the Merrimack community through support for innovation and excellence in teaching and learning.
 In the following pages, you will find resources, information and ideas about CETL programming, services, events, research, and pedagogy.
 See the information below for the latest information about upcoming events and programs, and be sure to visit our calendar for additional information about CETL activities.

 - CETL will be holding an inaugural symposium this Spring – more information coming soon!